-4.8.
-In view of the controls and monitoring arrangements, and the rectifications made following the identification of the investment switching error during the Scheme year, the Trustees believe that core financial transactions have been processed promptly and accurately.
+4.7.
+In view of the controls and monitoring arrangements, the Trustees believe that core financial transactions have been processed promptly and accurately.

 5. Member-borne charges and transaction costs

 - 5.1.
 Members bear charges and transaction costs, which will differ depending on the investment options in which their pension savings are invested: - 5.1.1.
 Charges: these are expressed as a percentage of the value of a member's holdings within an investment fund, and can be made up of a combination of charges, e.g. annual management charge and additional expenses.
 We refer to the total annual charge as the Total Expense Ratio (TER). - 5.1.2.
 Transaction costs: these relate to the variable costs incurred within an investment fund arising from the trading activities of the fund, e.g. incurred in the buying and selling of securities, which are not accounted for in the TER charge.